-6.3 Threaded Components in Assemblies-The zinc coating on external threads shall not be subjected to a cutting, rolling, or finishing tool operation, unless specifically authorized by the purchaser.
-Internal threads are not prohibited from being tapped or re-tapped after hot-dip coating.
+6.3 Threaded Components in Assemblies- The zinc coating on external threads shall not be subjected to a cutting, rolling, or finishing tool operation, unless specifically authorized by the purchaser.
+Internal threads are not prohibited from being tapped or retapped after galvanizing.
+Coatings shall conform to the requirements of Specification A153/A153M.

 6.4 Appearance-Upon shipment from the galvanizing facility, galvanized articles shall be free from uncoated areas, blisters, flux deposits, and gross dross inclusions.
 Lumps, projections, globules, or heavy deposits of zinc which will interfere with the intended use of the material will not be permitted.
+Surface roughness of articles to be painted or powder coated and the smoothing of the galvanized coating before painting or powder coating shall be mutually determined by the galvanizer and the purchaser.
+Further preparation of galvanized coatings for painting or powder coating including cleaning, profiling, and outgassing shall be in accordance with Practice D6386 for painting and Practice D7803 for powder coating and are the responsibility of the paint or powder coating applicator.
 Plain holes of 1⁄2-in.
-[12.5-mm] diameter or more shall be clean and reasonably free from excess zinc-aluminum metal.
-Marks in the coating caused by tongs or other items used in handling the article during the hot-dip coating operation shall not be cause for rejection unless such marks have exposed the base metal and the bare metal areas exceed allowable maximums from 6.2.1 and 6.2.2.
-The pieces shall be handled so that after hot-dip coating they will not freeze together on cooling.
+[12.5-mm] diameter or more shall be clean and reasonably free from excess zinc.
+Marks in the zinc coating caused by tongs or other items used in handling the article during the galvanizing operation shall not be cause for rejection unless such marks have exposed the base metal and the bare metal areas exceed allowable maximums from 6.2.1 and 6.2.2.
+The pieces shall be handled so that after galvanizing they will not freeze together on cooling.

-Note 4-Depending upon product design or material thickness, or both, filming or excess zinc-aluminum buildup in plain holes of less than 1⁄2-in.
+Note 8-Depending upon product design or material thickness, or both, filming or excess zinc buildup in plain holes of less than 1⁄2-in.
 [12.5-mm] diameter may occur that requires additional work to make the holes usable as intended.